Duy247/PkmAutoName/README.md

 Features:
    - Automatically type the catching command using programmed macro.
-   - It runs in background with a circle of 0.1s, so you can keep using it to get as much name as you want, just need to paste using Ctrl+V and you get the name.
+   - It runs in background with a circle of 0.1s, so you can keep using it to get as much name as you want, just need to copy using Ctrl+C and you get the name.
    - Buttons lead to the pokemon database page of your chosen pokemon.
    - Evolution information of your chosen pokemon, keep in mind that the information is the actual evolution path within Pokecord, not any of the pokemon games.
    - A profile picture of my Discord.